-It’s easy to forget that so many everyday substances we use at home are potentially dangerous, and Poison Prevention Awareness Month is a time to remind ourselves to be careful with the storage and accessibility of hazardous items.
+It’s easy to forget that many everyday substances we use at home are potentially dangerous, and Poison Prevention Awareness Month is a time to remind ourselves to be careful with the storage and accessibility of hazardous items.

-Some of the most common types of accidental poisonings include ingestion of over-the-counter or prescription medications, ingestion of dishwasher tabs or laundry detergent pods, and accidental inhalation of strong chemicals such as pesticide spray or bleach fumes.
+Some of the most common types of accidental poisonings include ingestion of over-the-counter or prescription medications, ingestion of dishwasher tabs or laundry detergent pods and accidental inhalation of strong chemicals, such as pesticide spray or bleach fumes.

-During the winter, be mindful of increased presence of useful but potentially dangerous antifreeze and snow salt.
+During the winter, be mindful of the increased presence of useful but potentially dangerous antifreeze and snow salt.
 Additionally, keep your home safe with a carbon monoxide (CO) detector, as some heating strategies emit CO.

 Important poison prevention information to keep on hand:

-- 24-hour Poison Control Helpline: 1-800-222-1222 (free, confidential call that will connect you to your local poison control help center)
+24-hour Poison Control Helpline: 1-800-222-1222.
+This free, confidential call connects you to your local poison control help center.

-- ASPCA Animal Poison Control Center: 888-426-4435
+- ASPCA Animal Poison Control Center: 888-426-4435 (a consultation fee may apply).

-- Pet Poison Helpline: 855-764-7661
+- Pet Poison Helpline: 855-764-7661 (a consultation fee may apply).

 Remember, if an individual suspected of being poisoned has collapsed, has trouble breathing, or can’t be awakened, call 911 immediately.